nwilson1412/EthWalletAngular-Public/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+#IMPORTANT: This project is purely experimental and should not be considered a valid, legitimate, or secure interface for any interaction with the Ethereum network.

 #Intro
 Welcome!
-Thanks for checkin us out and we hope you enjoyed our code fair project.

-Here we will be showing a run-down of the technologies used and their importance to this project!
+This project was developed for CDU Code Fair 2017.
+Thanks for checking us out.

 #Purpose

-During this year our team have gained an increased interest in the blockchain space and wanted get a better understanding about how this new technology works and what can be made using it.
+Over the course of the year our team became increasingly interested in the blockchain space and wanted to gain a better understanding of how these new technologies work, and what can be accomplished.

-Resaerch has been done by the team that reviewed the usability of current blockchain wallets and found an increased complexity for the users, one way we were trying to tackle this is by incorperating ENS (Etheum Name System) into this webwallet to reduce the exposure of wallet private keys when wanting to check wallet balances.

-As well as increasing awareness of security in the Blockchain space, the team have been eager in developing technology on this new platform, which this project allows us to try out.
+As well as increasing awareness of security in the Blockchain space, the team have been eager to explore the development space on this new platform, which this let us explore.

+Prior research had been carried out by the team that reviewed the usability of current blockchain wallets and found an increased complexity for the users.
+Initially the aim of this project was to develop a basic Ethereum web-wallet as part of a statically hosted web page, the idea being that users could save the page and run it locally without the need to access a hosting server for the interface.
+We believed this implementation could possibly provide a user-friendly, secure means of accessing aspects of the Ethereum network.
+During development we encountered several issues with this proposed structure, and overall found we were limited in the functionality that web3js could provide us without a NODE JS back-end.

 ##Eth wallets - Public and Private keys